PhoenixTales/phoenix-docs/story/alpha-story-analysis.md

 * The surface is unsafe and the orcs "use" the marketplace (exchange place) for some reason.
 * Open fights between the camps; the relationships go down resulting in chaos and overarching mutual killing sprees, secretly driven by the progressively more intense psi waves of the Sleeper that drives the whole colony insane (later "Nemesis" event).
 * In some way the player enters the temple and tries to reach the deepest levels.
-* There is a hood of a high priest (undefined whether orcish or human, bust most likely orcish) to protect from the wrath of the Sleeper, which would be given as a reward (undefined by whom, but most likely by the priest himself).
+* There is a hood of a high priest (undefined whether orcish or human, but most likely orcish) to protect from the wrath of the Sleeper, which would be given as a reward (undefined by whom, but most likely by the priest himself).
 * But an Undead Dragon blocks the way in a defile on the path to the Sleeper.
 * Thus a weapon has to be found that enables to destroy the Undead.
 * The player acquires the weapon from the vision in the paladin's cave in the temple, kills the dragon and somehow banishes the Sleeper.

 This was all part of the earliest iteration of the story.
-What was not yet included at this point or at least not yet mentioned in the documents available to us are the Minecrawler Queen (MCQ); the specifics of the player's involvement in the plans of the Brotherhood and their internal struggle for power; the specifics of the player's involvement in the plan of the Watermages; the specifics of the involvement with the Demon Evocator and his role (it is also not clear if at this point he was supposed to be part of the battlemages as in a later iteration or if he was living in his demontower right from the start of the game, which is more likely); the specifics of how the player would get into the Orc Caves and the temple and what he would do there; and diverse connections of these different threads.
+What was not yet included at this point or at least not yet mentioned in the documents available to us are the Minecrawler Queen (MCQ); the specifics of the player's involvement in the plans of the Sect and their internal struggle for power; the specifics of the player's involvement in the plan of the Watermages; the specifics of the involvement with the Demon Evocator and his role (it is also not clear if at this point he was supposed to be part of the battlemages as in a later iteration or if he was living in his demontower right from the start of the game, which is more likely); the specifics of how the player would get into the Orc Caves and the temple and what he would do there; and diverse connections of these different threads.
 While the most important story arcs were defined, it was not yet sure what would lead to what and for which reason.
 Chapters were not yet introduced.

 ## Phoenix (1997-1999)